-The NABU suspects former head of the SFS (State Fiscal Service of Ukraine) Roman Nasirov of receiving UAH 722 million in bribes for VAT refunds to agricultural companies of businessman Oleh Bakhmatiuk.
+The NABU suspects former State Fiscal Service head Roman Nasirov of accepting a UAH 722-million bribe in exchange for facilitating VAT refunds to agricultural companies owned by businessman Oleh Bakhmatiuk, and of suspecting Bakhmatyuk's father-in-law, businessman Oleksandr Hlimbovskyi, of laundering those funds.

 For these actions, the former head of the SFS would charge about 20% of the VAT refund.
 The owner of the agricultural holding Bakhmatiuk transferred the bribes to the accounts of RN Group Limited, Lamagan Ventures Limited, and Newline Leader Ltd, controlled by Nasirov or his close associates.
 The NABU and SAPO believe that Nasirov received illegal benefits for prioritizing VAT refunds to Bakhmatiu's companies, ignoring the need for such compensation to other eligible companies, including utility companies.